GuyHadas/BillboardTopTen/Readme.md

 ### Data Visualization and Graphing

-BillboardTopTen takes advantage of React.JS render library for smooth and dynamic visualization of Billboard's charts.
+BillboardTopTen takes advantage of React.JS rapid render library for smooth visualization of Billboard's charts.
 There are two separate React components in charge of data visualization for BillboardTopTen.

 The first component is the charts component.
 This component displays a track's progression over time by drawing out distinct lines following it's ranking.
+The chart is an SVG tag split in two five subsection.
+Each subsection contains ten lines for each track.
+Every lines vertical coordinate represents a tracks position for the current week while the lines end represents the position of the track in the next week.

 The second component is the the graph component. this component is in charge of rendering ten album images and track names according to their ranking for a given week.
 As the rankings change over time, the graph component updates all positions of current tracks on the graph.
 The graph and charts components work harmoniously together to create a pleasing visualize for top ten tracks.